RomanAILabs-Auth/RomaPyRs/README.md

 In a world where Python's simplicity reigns but performance bottlenecks persist, RomaPyRs emerges as the quantum leap.
 It transpiles Python code to Rust, injecting intelligent optimizations that vanilla Rust developers might overlook.

-- **Exponential Speed**: Harness Rust's zero-overhead abstractions with Pythonic flairâfaster than Numba/JIT alternatives in many cases.
+- **Exponential Speed**: Harness Rust's zero-overhead abstractions with Pythonic flair faster than Numba/JIT alternatives in many cases.
 - **Auto-Optimizations**: Detects recursion for memoization, loops for parallelism, and more via AST analysis.
 - **Seamless Integration**: Supports numpy-like ops (mapped to ndarray crate), with plans for full PyO3 interop.
 - **Production-Ready**: CLI tool, Docker support, CI/CD, testsâbuilt for real-world use.